kavisha725/fyp_simulation/README.md

 # fyp_simulation
 Gazebo ROS packages for the simulation used in our final year project.
+The simulation was tested on Ubuntu 16.04LTS and ROS Kinetic.

 ---

 ## Robot Platform

-For the two-wheeled self-balancing platform, the openly available [Robosavvy](http://wiki.ros.org/Robots/RoboSavvy-Balance) platform was used.
+For the two-wheeled self-balancing platform, the openly available [RoboSavvy](http://wiki.ros.org/Robots/RoboSavvy-Balance) platform was used.
 This platform contained the 3D model of the platform and the ability to give velocity commands as a ROS message.
 This model was modified in order to match the design of the personal